 At Foodie Digital, we use lots of different performance measurement tools.
 But let’s look at the two tools most commonly used by food bloggers:

 PageSpeed Insights (PSI)

-PageSpeed Insights (PSI) is a great tool to diagnose and monitor the health of your site’s Core Web Vitals.
-But, the tool’s results are often mis-interpreted.
+PageSpeed Insights is a great tool to diagnose and monitor the health of your site’s Core Web Vitals — and Google launched a new version of PageSpeed Insights in Nov 2021.

 Page Speed Insights (PSI) field data and origin summary

 One of the most common mistakes we see with PageSpeed Insights is that people assume it’s a whole-site measurement tool.
 It’s not.
 PageSpeed Insights is a tool to understand what’s going on with a single, specific URL.

 Field data results are an average of the last 28 days of data for the specific URL that you entered into the text field when you ran the PageSpeed Insights tool.

 It is the origin summary tab (next to the ‘This URL’ tab) that provides excellent insight into how well your food blog is doing from performance and Core Web Vitals standpoint.

 Bottom line: At Foodie Digital, performance and Core Web Vitals decisions are made off field data and origin summary.
 We use lab data to inform our work, but field data and origin summary is what matters to us most.

 At Foodie Digital, we use Google Search Console every day, multiple times a day.
 The Core Web Vitals report in Google Search Console informs our work, just like lab data in PageSpeed Insights.